aws-samples/aws-modernization-workshop-with-gitlab/content/030_self_guided_setup/34_create_vpc.md

 From the list, select a subnet that is called **Workshop Public Subnet (AZ2)**, and note the SUBNET-ID for use in the next step.
 ![vpc-4](/images/vpc-4.png)

-Now lets continue to the next step.
+Now let's continue to the next step.

 {{% notice info %}}
 For the purposes of this workshop we will deploy our Gitlab machine on a Public network with a Public IP.
-This is not recomended for a production setup.
+This is not recommended for a production setup.
 {{% /notice %}}